The dragon roll sushi is a showstopper and it tastes amazing!

 - Cut nori seaweed into two.
 We will only need ½.

-- Spread most of the rice (reserve about 2-3 Tbsp) over one side of the nori seaweed.
+- Spread most of the rice (reserve about 2-3 tablespoon) over one side of the nori seaweed.
 Stick it to the nori sheet so that it's all an even layer.

 - Turn the sheet with the rice around and spread the remaining 2-3 Tablespoons of rice over the inside part of the nori sheet too.
 Keep a ½ to 1 inch or 1 to 2 cm border where you don't add rice to the top and the bottom only.